-Throughout the pandemic we are also providing updates to DCMS through Arts Council England on museums at risk of permanent closure with permission from the museums’ governing bodies to share this information to provide oversight and trends information around risks to museums.
-If your museum is at risk in the coming months please contact us immediately by emailing email@example.com stating when you are at risk of closure.
+We also provide updates to DCMS through Arts Council England on museums at risk of permanent closure with permission from the museums’ governing bodies to share this information to provide oversight and trends information around risks to museums.
+If your museum is at risk in the coming months please contact us immediately by emailing firstname.lastname@example.org stating when you are at risk of closure.